Dark Of The Sun (1968)

 Baldwin’s latest, Mock Up On Mu, goes further down that road, relying more heavily on staged material.
 Paradoxically, the more he uses original, constructed material, the less clear his work is becoming.
 This paranoid fantasy linking L. Ron Hubbard and Scientology with U.S. rocket research, the military-industrial complex and New Age mysticism, never quite comes into focus, though it’s twice as long as Tribulation 99.
 The found footage montages seem more random here, and the overall effect is both less entertaining and less thought-provoking than in the earlier films.

 Immediately after watching Mu, I popped Tribulation 99 into my player just to remind myself of what it was that I liked about Baldwin’s work and found myself riveted, watching the entire film again instead of just sampling it.
 This paranoid rant about aliens from inside the Earth causing political chaos in Latin America is both funny and strangely convincing as a metaphor for U.S. interventionism in the region.
 No doubt creating an entire movie out of nothing but fragments of other films – educational, industrial, cheap sci-fi and thrillers – is more difficult and time-consuming than shooting scripted (or even improvised) scenes with actors, but the end result is definitely more rewarding.
+(Note: I had the great pleasure of meeting Craig Baldwin just five months after writing this.)

 Also viewed (and many of these warrant in-depth comment):